Freedom for People with Disabilities

 Some policies on this list require legal changes, not new allocations.

 The initial clearing of the IDD Waiver list can be accomplished with existing Medicaid surplus.
-We will generate $40 million in new revenue by shifting people to Medicare--as has been implemented in Ohio.
+We will generate $40 million in savings by shifting people to more federal dollars--as has been implemented in Ohio.

 Those savings will be used to help restore waiver benefits and provide a higher reimbursement rate for caregivers to match a $15 minimum wage (roughly $10 million per year) and to provide $20 million in tax incentives for our (to-be-released) Jobs Program, including 55 county disability commissions.